GianRomani/Notes/Machine Learning/DL/CNN.md

 ## Limits
 1. They fail to encode the position and orientation of objects;
 2. A lot of data is needed;
-3. Slow because of operations lie maxpool;
+3. Slow because of operations like maxpool;
 4. CNNs see clusters of pixels which are arranged in distinct patterns, they do not see them as components present in the image.